keyboardDrummer/SmartReactives/README.md

 ```

 ### Reactive Collections
-Here is an example showing off how to make any ```IList<T>``` reactive by calling ToReactive on it.
+This example shows off how to make an ```IList<T>``` reactive by calling ToReactive on it.
 The reactive list is precise: if you access an index you will only get an update if that particular index changes.

 ```c#
 var reactiveList = new List<int> { 1, 2, 3, 4 }.ToReactive();
 var elementAtIndex2 = Reactive.Expression(() => reactiveList[2]);

 //Prints 'item at index 2 changed to 3' elementAtIndex2.Subscribe(getValue => Console.WriteLine("item at index 2 changed to " + getValue()));
 reactiveList[2] = 5; //Prints 'item at index 2 changed to 5'